 In the simulation, you will:

-- vote on a bill and any amendments proposed and/or
+- vote on a bill

-A committee is a group of MPs who have been assigned to examine a bill.
+A committee is a group of Senators who have been assigned to examine a bill.
 It is made up of members from both the Government and the opposition.
 Committee members study the bill in depth, hear from witnesses and use their expertise to refine its content.
 They also write a report, which may suggest amendments (changes).

 You will have the opportunity to propose an amendment to the bill.
 The committee will vote on the amendment and, if it passes, it will become part of the bill.